GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/portforward/_index.md

 weight: 50
 ---

-This page discusses how skaffold sets up port forwarding for container ports from pods.
-When skaffold deploys an application, it will automatically forward any ports mentioned in the pod spec.
+This page discusses how Skaffold sets up port forwarding for container ports from pods.
+When Skaffold deploys an application, it will automatically forward any ports mentioned in the pod spec.

-For example, if we have the following pod manifest, skaffold will forward port 8000 to port 8000 on our machine:
+For example, if we have the following pod manifest, Skaffold will forward port 8000 to port 8000 on our machine:

 ```
 apiVersion: v1